software-mansion/react-native-gesture-handler/docs/docs/troubleshooting.md

 }
 ```

-After that you need to run you package manager again
+After that you need to run your package manager again
 ```bash
 yarn
 ```